mattmaynes2/aria/reports/final/6-Appendix/B-Research/1-AutomationSystems.md

 The Insteon messaging protocol uses message repeating to send messages across a peer-to-peer network of devices.
-This messaging protocol is outlined in a detailed [white paper](http://cache.insteon.com/documentation/insteon_details.pdf) that describes the network protocol as well as the messaging protocol.
+This messaging protocol is outlined in a detailed [white paper](http://cache.insteon.com/documentation/insteon_details.pdf) that describes the network protocol as well as the messaging protocol.[^B-1-2]

 Insteon also integrates with a number of third party devices and controllers.
 These third party devices can be added to the network and be controlled through the Insteon smart hub.
-The hub's devices can also be controlled through the integrations of these third party devices.
+The hub's devices can also be controlled through the integrations of these third party devices.[^B-1-2]

 ##### Device Discovery and Setup {-}

 Adding a new device is done through the Insteon app.
 A new device is first plugged in and turned on.
 The device then locates the user's mobile app on the network and is ready to be connected.
 Using the app the user selects the new device and enters the device ID.
-Once the ID is entered the device is able to be configured and added to the Insteon network.
+Once the ID is entered the device is able to be configured and added to the Insteon network.[^B-1-2]

 ##### Network {-}